Gender diversity: Diversity of management styles

 A recent survey by RSA found that women are considered to "bring empathy and intuition to leadership", since they have greater awareness of the motivations and concerns of other people.
-62 per cent of the respondents of the survey said women contribute differently in the boardroom than their male colleagues.
+62% of the respondents of the survey said women contribute differently to the boardroom than their male colleagues.
 A similar proportion saw women as more empathetic, with a better insight into how decisions play out in the wider organization.
 When it came to communications and effective collaboration, "over half felt that women were better".
 Gender-diverse organisations also enjoy heightened levels of creativity, innovation and problem-solving.
 A study in this topic found there is a small difference in attendance when the director is a woman.
 Among 74 firms in which 3.4% were male directors and 3.2% were women, there were problems with attendance.
 Although it is a 0.02% difference, out of 84 directors, 7 were women.